learn-co-curriculum/cssi-teacher-bootcamp/day-03/group-projects.md

 + What does effective group work look like and how do we facilitate it?

 + Ideation
+  + Set up purpose of the project (Building is the best way to learn)- Tinkering
+  + "Tinkering is what happens when you try something you don’t quite know how to do, guided by whim, imagination, and curiosity.
+When you tinker, there are no instructions - but there also no failures, no right or wrong ways of doing things.
+It’s about figuring out how things work and reworking them.
+Contraptions, machines, wildly mismatched objects working in harmony - this is the stuff of tinkering.
+Tinkering is, at its most basic, a process that marries play and inquiry."
   + Show previous examples (input/output projects)
   + Encourage quantity over quality of ideas early on
   + Set clear contraints (time, resources)